Coronavirus (COVID-19): guidance for ‘clinically extremely vulnerable’ and ‘vulnerable’ people

-This is the also the case for those who are ‘vulnerable’ to Covid-19.
+This is also the case for those who are ‘vulnerable’ to COVID-19.
 If you have concerns about this, you may wish to speak with your GP or hospital consultant.
 Their advice can be shared with the school if you wish.
 The school can then determine if it needs to take any additional actions to reduce the risk further.

 A small number of children will be advised by their clinical team not to attend an educational setting.
-The vast majority of these children would routinely be advised not to attend school even outside pandemic period due to the risk of infections other than Covid-19.
+The vast majority of these children would routinely be advised not to attend school even outside pandemic period due to the risk of infections other than COVID-19.

-If you are worried about your health and social care during Covid-19, the Patient and Client Council offer a Freephone support service, supporting you with any questions, concerns or complaints you may have.
+If you are worried about your health and social care during COVID-19, the Patient and Client Council offer a freephone support service, supporting you with any questions, concerns or complaints you may have.

-Advisors will be able to help you to navigate your care should it be affected by the new pressures being faced by the Health Service during Covid-19.
-Contact details are below:
+Advisors will be able to help you to navigate your care should it be affected by the new pressures being faced by the Health Service during COVID-19.

-- Freephone telephone number: 0800 917 0222
+- freephone telephone number: 0800 917 0222

-- Email address: firstname.lastname@example.org
+- email: firstname.lastname@example.org

-For more information about this service visit the Patient Client Council website
+For more information about this service visit the Patient Client Council website.

-This is a difficult time for many people and may be particularly worrying for those who have an underlying condition which means they are more clinically vulnerable to Covid-19.
+This is a difficult time for many people and may be particularly worrying for those who have an underlying condition which means they are more clinically vulnerable to COVID-19.

 If you are finding things difficult, there are a range of supports available which can help.